arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 i) If you maintain virtue in the face where folks are telling you to try vices, over time, you will absolutely own the entire show.
 Listening to those who are already in some level of Dante's Inferno is not exactly the route to heaven.

 j) Even the worldly figure out with or without G-d that the road to ruin is usually well mapped [5].
 Avoid those roads.
 A good life depends on it.

-Never listen even for a moment to those want you to deprioritize family, faith etc around money.
-They are going to be unhappy, don't follow those suckers.
+k) Never listen even for a moment to those want you to deprioritize family, faith etc around money/work.
+They are going to be unhappy, don't follow them.
+This applies even if they parade their filthy lucre and results.
+You don't want to have their funeral.

-k) Assemble a set of elders with virtue and stick with them across decades given the grace.
+l) Assemble a set of elders with virtue and stick with them across decades given the grace.
 I was fortunate.. this was another one that I got very, very right.
 They will represent the true market, one that is not a voting machine.. but the weighing machine.

-The remaining two, I hold those close to chest.
-They cost a fair bit and I suspect everybody has to pay a price.
+The remaining one truth, I hold that close to chest.
+It cost a fair bit and I suspect everybody has to pay a price.
 Happy trails.

 #### _references_